-Warning for High Rainfall Periods
+Warning: High Rainfall

 If you empty any underground tank today then the recent rains could well float the tank out of the ground.
 It may not be dramatic as this Sewage Treatment Plant was the day after emptying.